crimsonyash9012/Flappy/README.md

 * Dependency Injection using Koin for better architecture.

 ## Important Note
+* To start working with the app, either create tweets, search for tweets with respective hashtags or follow any user.

 * The app may take some time to sync your changes such as like, retweet, etc. It is suggested to either wait a second or simply swipe refresh the page.

+* While updating user profile, make sure you enter phone number in the format: (country_code)(number).

-* While updating user profile,
+* While updating user profile, make sure that username is not more than 10 characters.

-* User verification
+* Any user with more than 10 followers will have a verified blue tick on their profile.

 ## 🛠️ Tech Stack